Intervention/docs/image/v3/modifying/custom-modifiers.md

 # Custom Modifiers
 ## Group image modifications in classes

-You can create your own combinations of image transformations and save them as a custom Image Modifier class.
-This modifier defines which command, in which order and with which arguments should be called on an image instance.
+All modifier calls can be stored as a combination in a custom image modifier class.
+This modifier defines which commands should be applied to an image instance, in which order, and with which arguments.
+This makes it easy to combine complex transformations into a single reusable call.

 Intervention Image provides the simple `Intervention\Image\Interfaces\ModifierInterface`, which all modifiers need to implement.

 Once you have created your own modifier, you can apply them by using the `modify()` method.

-### Custom modifier implementation
+## Custom modifier implementation

-Take a look at this very basic example of a custom modifier class, which combines a greyscale/pixelate effect.
+The following very simple example shows a custom modifier class that combines a grayscale and a pixelate effect.

 ```php
 use Intervention\Image\Interfaces\ModifierInterface;